zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Error Occurred Callback (didOccurError)
+#### Reports an Error during SDK Runtime (didOccurError)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit *)engine didOccurError:(AgoraRtcErrorCode)errorCode;
 ```

-This callback indicates that a network or media error occurred during SDK runtime.
-In most cases, reporting an error means that the SDK cannot fix the issue and resume running, and therefore requires actions from the application or simply informs the user on the issue.
+This callback reports an error during SDK runtime.
+In most cases, reporting an error means that the SDK cannot fix the issue and resume running, and therefore requires actions from the app or simply informs the user on the issue.
 For instance, the SDK reports an `AgoraRtc_Error_StartCall(1002)` error when failing to initialize a call.
-In this case, the application informs the user that the call initialization failed and calls the leaveChannel method to exit the channel.
+In this case, the app informs the user that the call initialization failed and calls the `leaveChannel` method to exit the channel.

 <table>
 <colgroup>